Skip to content

 The Core Difference

-Zachman classifies artifacts by two dimensions: - Interrogative (column): What question does the artifact answer? — What, How, Where, Who, When, Why - Perspective (row): For whom is the artifact created? — Planner, Owner, Designer, Builder, Implementer, Worker
+Zachman classifies descriptive representations by two dimensions: - Communication Interrogative (column): What question does the description answer? — What, How, Where, Who, When, Why - Reification Transformation / Perspective (row): At what level of transformation is the description expressed? — Identification, Definition, Representation, Specification, Configuration, Instantiation — commonly associated with Planner, Owner, Designer, Builder, Implementer, and Enterprise perspectives.

 This produces a 6×6 grid of 36 cells.
-Each cell represents a type of artifact defined by the intersection of question and audience.
+Each Zachman cell identifies a classification slot for an architecture artifact or view, defined by the intersection of a communication interrogative and a reification level, commonly associated with a stakeholder perspective.
+Architecture deliverables may combine multiple artifacts, views, or cells.

 EA on a Page classifies artifacts by two different dimensions: - Type (CSVLOD): How is the artifact used? — Considerations, Standards, Visions, Landscapes, Outlines, Designs - Usage frequency: How commonly is it used? — Essential, Common, Uncommon